Configuring PHP Namespaces in a Project

 It is perfectly fine to configure multiple source roots: PhpStorm will treat each of those as a namespace root and provide namespace hints for files underneath them.
 For example every subfolder of a vendor folder can be marked as a namespace root.
 In the example below, we have two namespace roots: one for the actual application and one for a vendor folder:

-To configure a namespace prefix according to PSR-4, click next to the relevant source folder (namespace root), and specify prefix to use in the Edit Root Properties Dialog box.
+To configure a namespace prefix according to PSR-4, click next to the relevant source folder (namespace root), and specify prefix to use in the Edit Root Properties dialog.
 To have the prefix applied to the automatically generated code too, select the For generated sources checkbox.